Ohio hosts Kent State in Friday doubleheader before playing Saturday and Sunday at Buffalo

-Excitement, energy, and a commitment to excellence may be the words best used to describe head coach Jodi Hermanek.
-Entering her fifth season at Ohio, Hermanek has already left an impression, whether it is the commitment to her team getting one percent better every day, or the excitement of the continuing success and advancement of Ohio softball.
+Excitement, energy, and a commitment to excellence may be the words best used to describe Ohio University head softball coach Jodi Hermanek.
+Entering her sixth season at Ohio, Hermanek has already left an impression, whether it is the commitment to her team getting one percent better every day, or the excitement of the continuing success and advancement of Ohio softball.

 Hired on July 17, 2008, as the 10th head coach in program history, Hermanek has totaled 124 wins, ranking second in Ohio annals.

 The Bobcats won 32 games in 2014 matching the 2001 squad for the second-most victories in program history.
 Ohio won its first-ever conference tournament championship and advanced to the national postseason tournament for the first time in 19 years with a 4-0 victory over No. 2-seeded Buffalo on May 10.

 Ohio recorded a 397 total strikeout record in 2014.
 Savannah Jo Dorsey earned 2014 National Fastpitch Coaches Association’s (NFCA) All-Mideast Region Second Team selection, finished the season ranking seventh in the NCAA with 298 strikeouts – a single season program record that ranks eighth in league history.
 Dorsey led Ohio with three triples and ranked third on the team with six home runs.
 She also led Ohio to its first MAC Tournament title in program history with an MVP performance by going 4-0 with four complete games, three straight shutouts and a perfect game.